 Quotes used to be based on a driver’s age, experience behind the wheel, no claims bonus, where they live and the type of car they drive.
 However, insurers are finding increasingly more sophisticated and opaque methods that require closer scrutiny.

-The nub of this is to shop around and use various price comparison sites 3 weeks before your premium expires, seek price matching quotes from other providers, be careful what occupation you state without lying and don’t look for quotes on a Saturday or late evening as the quotes will be higher regardless of your perceived risk.
+Shop around and use various price comparison sites 3 weeks before your premium expires, seek price matching quotes from other providers, be careful what occupation you state without lying and don’t look for quotes on a Saturday or late evening as the quotes will be higher regardless of your perceived risk.